Tuesday, December 23, 2025

 When Thought Becomes Theater

-Tarot originated in Christian Renaissance Europe as a set of playing cards, not as a colonized object.
-It was never imposed on indigenous cultures.
-In fact, over the centuries, it’s been "culturally appropriated" (to use another slippery term) by esotericists, spiritualists, Jungians, New Agers, art nerds, cat fanciers, and everyone in between.
+Tarot originated in Renaissance Europe as a set of playing cards.
+It was not imposed on indigenous cultures, nor was it itself a colonized tradition.
+Over the centuries, however, tarot has been embraced by esotericists, spiritualists, Jungians, New Agers, art nerds, cat fanciers, Babylon 5 fans, and everyone in between.
+It has always been a tradition that absorbs new ideas.

-The most useful (and radical) thing we can do is ask questions that make sense and use language that helps us think.
+The most useful and perhaps radical thing we can do is ask questions that make sense and use language that helps us think.

 No comments: